borgbackup/borg/docs/development.rst

 - if you write new code, please add tests and docs for it

-- run the tests, fix any errors that come up
+- run the tests, fix any issues that come up

 - make a pull request on GitHub